-One of the highlights of the Operations Research and Computer Analysis major is the capstone course, Operations Analysis (3471).
-In this course, each first class cadet puts into practice what they have learned in the classroom throughout their 4-year education in operations research.
-The cadets work as consulting teams on projects submitted by various Coast Guard units.
-The teams work with project sponsors to carefully define the problem under investigation and use appropriate operations research techniques to prepare mathematically supported solutions.
+One of the highlights of the Operations Research and Computer Analysis major is the cadet capstone experience.
+To meet this major requirement, each first class cadet must put into practice what they have learned in the classroom throughout their 4-year education in operations research by completing one of the capstone designated course offerings.
+The capstone designated courses are designed to cover multiple aspects of the analytics project/problem framework, and will require students to draw upon multiple aspects from across the Operations Research & Computer Analysis (ORCA) curriculum.
+The capstone designated course offerings always include the opportunity for cadets to work as consulting teams on projects submitted by various Coast Guard units.
 In addition to providing consulting benefits to the Coast Guard, these projects strengthen the connectivity between the Academy, the service, and the field of operations research.
 Recent cadet projects as part of this capstone experience, with the sponsoring office shown in parentheses, include: